 - School and teacher websites

-Some ways in which appropriate coordination of parent involvement activities can take place with various programs at the school.
-Some of the programs or activities may include the following: pre-school, after school tutoring, before school programs or activities, parent information and resource centers, parenting classes or any other program that might be beneficial.
+Programs Available for extended student support may include pre-school, after school tutoring, before school programs or activities, parent information and resource centers, parenting classes or any other program that might be beneficial.

 - Counseling center